matin/garth/README.md

 ### Custom MFA handler

 There's already a default MFA handler that prompts for the code in the terminal.
 You can provide your own handler.
+The handler should return the MFA code through your custom prompt.

 ```python
 garth.login(email, password, mfa_handler=lambda: input("Enter MFA code: "))